Server data from the Official MCP Registry

 It opens a local UI, connects over stdio, lists the tools, and lets you call them.
 Sanity check: day_count_fraction with start 2003-11-01, end 2004-05-01, convention ACT/ACT ISDA returns about 0.4977.

-Conventions follow the ISDA 2006 definitions.
-The test suite checks published reference vectors (ISDA worked examples, the OpenGamma conventions guide), property checks, and a differential battery against QuantLib, the de-facto reference.
+Conventions follow the ISDA 2006 definitions; calendars follow their published sources (OPM, NYSE rules, SIFMA recommendations, ECB TARGET rules, gov.uk proclamations).
+The test suite checks published reference vectors (ISDA worked examples, official holiday lists, the OpenGamma conventions guide), property checks, and differential batteries against QuantLib, the de-facto reference: day-count fractions, full per-calendar holiday lists across decades, business-day adjustment and advancing, schedules compared date by date, and ACT/ACT ICMA fractions including stubs.

-To (re)generate the QuantLib battery (needs Python + pip):
+To (re)generate the QuantLib batteries (needs Python + pip):

 pip install QuantLib